Block Quote – A 3-Step Guide

 Step 1: Introducing the block quote

 When material is quoted in academic writing, it is vital to indicate the underlying purpose of the quote.
 Thus, it is essential to introduce block quotes in your own words explaining how the quote may support your arguments and may be applied in your analysis.
+If the block quote begins with a full sentence you should introduce it with a full sentence.
+When introducing a quote in a full sentence, you must end the sentence with a colon.

 Example: